Roseanne Barr: Reality television, Roseanne revival and new comedy special: 2011–present

 In September 2022, it was announced that Barr would appear in a new comedy special, titled Cancel This!
-It is set to be released in early 2023 on the streaming service Fox Nation.
+It was released on the streaming service Fox Nation on February 13, 2023.

+On November 30, 2023, it was announced that Barr would star in an adult animated comedy series for The Daily Wire, titled Mr. Birchum, which was released in 2024.

 Personal life

 Relationships and children

 Barr has been married three times and has five children.
-In 1970, when she was 17, Barr had a child, Brandi Ann Brown, whom she placed for adoption; they were later reunited.
+In 1970, when she was 17, she had a child, Brandi Ann Brown, whom she placed for adoption; they were later reunited.
 On February 4, 1974, Barr married Bill Pentland, a motel clerk she met while in Colorado.
 They had three children: Jessica, Jennifer, and Jake.
-Pentland and Barr divorced on January 16, 1990.
+They divorced on January 16, 1990.
 Four days later, on January 20, 1990, Barr married fellow comedian Tom Arnold and became known as Roseanne Arnold during the marriage.
 Barr had met Arnold in 1983 in Minneapolis, where he opened for her stand-up comedy act.
 In 1988, Barr brought Arnold onto her sitcom, Roseanne, as a writer.

-Barr filed for divorce from Tom Arnold on April 18, 1994 in the Superior Court of Los Angeles County, citing irreconcilable differences.
+Barr filed for divorce from Arnold on April 18, 1994 in the Superior Court of Los Angeles County, citing irreconcilable differences.
 Their efforts to have children were unsuccessful.

 On February 14, 1995, Barr married Ben Thomas, her one-time personal security guard, at Caesars Tahoe with a reception at Planet Hollywood.
 In November 1994, she became pregnant through in vitro fertilization and they had a son named Buck.
 The couple stayed together until 2002.

-In 2002, Barr met Johnny Argent online after running a writing competition on her blog and began dating him in 2003, after a year of phone conversations.
-They live on a 46 acre macadamia nut farm located on the Big Island of Hawaii.
-Barr purchased the property in 2007 for $1.78 million.
+In 2002, Barr met Johnny Argent online after running a writing competition on her blog, and began dating him in 2003, after a year of phone conversations.
+They lived on a 46 acre macadamia nut farm on the Big Island of Hawaii, which Barr purchased in 2007 for $1.78 million.
+Barr sold the property in October 2025 for $2.6 million and moved to Texas Hill Country.
 Barr has studied Kabbalah at the Kabbalah Centre and frequently comments on the discipline.